 My first encounter with Guinness (aka stout) beer didn’t involve much love.
 My husband used to travel extensively throughout Europe for his job.
 I was the fortunate recipient of his work assignment in that I got to travel to places I had longed to travel to….like Ireland.
-Ireland is every-scenic-postcard, every cable-television-documentary gorgeous you’ve ever imagined and some of the friendliest, most wonderful people on the planet.

 But oh, it pairs beautifully with beef!

-How to make Stout Braised Beef Short Ribs:
+How to make Stout-Braised Beef Short Ribs:

-- Gather and prep all the remaining ingredients:
+- Gather and prep all the ingredients.

 - Season the ribs with salt and black pepper and brown those bad boys!